 When selecting a kombucha drink, you may have noticed that there are many options to choose from.
-Aside from the vast and varied flavors available on store shelves, some kombucha is labeled as organic, some as raw, and some as organic and raw kombucha.
-But what does that actually mean in terms of what is in the bottle and how it is made?
+Aside from the vast and varied flavors available on store shelves, some kombucha is labeled as organic, but what does that actually mean in terms of what is in the bottle and how it is made?

 What is Organic Kombucha?

-If the kombucha tea is certified organic, it means that at least 95 percent of the ingredients used are organic.
-In other words, they were grown naturally without the use of any synthetic fertilizers or pesticides and have not been genetically modified (i.e. – they are non-GMO).
+If your kombucha selection is certified organic, it means that at least 95 percent of the ingredients are organic.
+In other words, the ingredients were grown naturally without the use of any synthetic fertilizers or pesticides and have not been genetically modified (i.e. – they are non-GMO).
 Many people look for organic products because they want to ensure they’re not consuming any potentially harmful chemicals.

-Organic kombucha is very common since so few ingredients are often used, but make sure to check the label.
-While the tea, sugar, and SCOBY may be organic, the challenge comes when other flavors are added.
+Organic kombucha is very common since traditional kombucha formulations use so few ingredients, but make sure to check the label.
+While the tea, sugar, and kombucha cultures may be organic, the challenge usually comes when other ingredients are added for flavoring.
 Look for products that use organic cold-pressed juices, natural herbs and spices, as Health-Ade does, to flavor the beverage.

 As with any food or beverage, you should always be sure to read the entire label when buying a kombucha drink.
 If you want an organic kombucha, look for the organic seal from the United States Drug Administration (USDA) certifying the ingredients used.
 Read the ingredient list to see if you recognize everything included; it should be free from chemicals and processed additives.